jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 - Again, trying to guide it like a user would guide me in a text chat (which I happen to have a few years of experience with).
 Already know that it's going to fail at the Id property of the undefined level variable, but we'll get there when we get the error.
 - Good(ish) news, is that the new code returned a new error (new errors are good things as it often means we fixed something).
 - Bad news is that it is a 'calling a variable which hasn't been defined'.
 The chatbot appears to be copy/pasting line by line instead of sections of code.
-- In the chatbot's defense, I've done this myself a few times by not ensuring the user had robust enough boilerplate code to start with.
-I'm going to switch to not bothering with running this, as __revit__ also hasn't been defined.
+- In the chatbot's defence, I've done this myself a few times by not ensuring the user had robust enough boilerplate code to start with.
+I'm going to switch to not bothering with running this, as `__revit__` also hasn't been defined.
 No longer a user guided chat though.
 - Well, it's thinking a lot...
 Am I not playing by the chatbot's rules?
 - Ok... it doesn't take directions as well as a software engineer on the Dynamo or Revit team.
 Let's try the previous prompt like a user would, and just reply with the errors for another few minutes or until I get bored.
 - And yes, I could have written this from scratch by now.